DSchndr/zq_essent_se_cfw/README.md

-# ZQ vapour essent se cfw
+# ZQ vapor essent se cfw

 Your favourite color is not available?
 No problem!

+the screen is a tft0096-8 80x160 spi lcd from winstar

+the mcu is STM32G031GxU UFQFPN28

 Dump your own firmware over *SWD* using the 3 handy (coated) vias near the Inductor!